Durastudio-FLOSS/csv-cleaner/README.md

 ## Usage:

 Run csv-cleaner.sh the first time with full path.
 Then use the symlink in your working directory.
-When you run 'clean' it will remove all working files and links It will not remove your custom usermap.txt.
+When you run 'clean' it will remove all working files and links.
+It does not remove your custom usermap.txt.

 * You must edit config.conf and usermap.txt.
 * Defaults copy usermap.sample to usermap.txt in your working directiory.
 Additional sed substitution commands are listed here. eg s/entry-you-don't-want/new-entry/g - one comand per line.
 See Sed manual on '-f script-file' command option. https://www.gnu.org/software/sed/manual/sed.html#sed-commands-list
 * Cat individual output files (remove duplicate headers) into one .csv master file.